Measuring the `I don't know' Problem through the Lens of Gricean Quantity: Related Work

-\paragraph{Mitigating the IDK Problem} A variety of approaches have been proposed to mitigate the IDK problem.
-These include active post-processing methods such as MMI \cite{li-etal-2016-diversity}, training data filtration \cite{csaky-etal-2019-improving}, reinforcement learning \cite{li-etal-2016-deep} and unlikelihood training \cite{welleck-unlikelihood}, In our work, we propose an intrinsic model diagnostic other than perplexity.
+\paragraph{Mitigating the IDK Problem} A variety of approaches have been proposed to \emph{mitigate} the IDK problem.
+These include active post-processing methods such as MMI \cite{li-etal-2016-diversity}, as well as training data filtration \cite{csaky-etal-2019-improving}, reinforcement learning \cite{li-etal-2016-deep} and unlikelihood training \cite{welleck-unlikelihood}.
+In our work, we propose an intrinsic model diagnostic to \emph{analyze} the problem.

-\paragraph{MMI} Maximum Mutual Information (MMI) was proposed as a `Diversity-Promoting Objective Function' for dialog \cite{li-etal-2016-diversity}, but we argue this was was actually tackling a relevancy problem, since MMI-bibi encourages the prompt to be predictable from the response, by using a reverse direction model.
-That method did improve performance, though recent work found it to be detrimental \cite{khayrallah-sedoc-2020-SMRT}.
+\paragraph{MMI} Maximum Mutual Information was proposed as a `Diversity-Promoting Objective Function' for dialog \cite{li-etal-2016-diversity}.
+MMI-bidi encourages the prompt to be predictable from the response, by using a reverse direction model.
+We argue this was not diversity broadly speaking, but actually tackling a \textsc{relevancy} problem, since it is scoring how predictable the prompt is from the response.